catseye/Robin/README.markdown

 function; but I don't know how we can add the `self` parameter without potentially shadowing a user parameter also named `self`.

+An alternative which might be easier (but less elegant) would be to introduce a primitive `(self)` which evaluates to the function currently being evaluated.
+This might make the `self` parameter to macros redundant, though.

 * Use `subst-env` to implement `literal-with`, as a substitute for `quasiquote`, which works more like `let` (cf. `let-symbol`).
 Also possibly `quasi-literal` which works more like Perl's embedded `$`